RajTheAnuraj/kubeconfigs/Configs/gitlab/GitlabSetUp.md

 This will ask for the user name and Password and Confirm password.

 Now you can use the new pwd and log in to the url:port you configured earlier.

+If you need the repositories to be on a separate drive or something edit the above config file and search for git_data_dir.
+Uncomment the section and set your path and restart config